ravi97surya/fabzero/mdfiles/inauguration.md

 ![Inauguration of Fab Lab](../img/ing1.jpg)
 ### Director STPI Bhubneswar addressing the participants at Launching of Pre Fab Academy Training
 ![Inauguration of Fab Lab](../img/ing2.jpg)
-### participants at Launching of Pre Fab Academy Training
+### Participants at Launching of Pre Fab Academy Training
 ![Inauguration of Fab Lab](../img/ing3.jpg)
 ### Highlights of DG's Speech at Launching of Pre Fab Academy Training
 ![Inauguration of Fab Lab](../img/dg2.jpg)